AryaDSingh/Java-Sudoku-Group-Project-CMPT-276/Iteration1.md

 > As a novice user, I want a start menu when booting up the app, so that the app feels more professional.

-Upon starting the app the user will be greeted by a start menu which will feature the title of the game near the centre of the screen in a large appealing font.
+Upon starting the app the user will be greeted by a start menu which will feature the title of the game near the center of the screen in a large appealing font.
 Below the title the game will feature various buttons which can be selected by the user.
-The first option "play", will allow the user to start a game imediatley and enter the game scene.
+The first option "play", will allow the user to start a game immediately and enter the game scene.
 The next option will include the "settings" which displays the same type of window as the button found in the game.
 The last button "quit" will allow the user to leave the menu and terminate the app.
 A sketch of the start menu screen is shown below"

 <img src="img/start_menu.png">